edoswaldgo/edoswaldgo.github.io/_posts/2020-08-24-toolwatch-easy-to-use-measuring-tool-for-watch-accuracy.md

 ---
-title: "Toolwatch: A Easy-to-use Application for Measuring Accuracy of Your Timepieces"
+title: "Toolwatch: An Easy-to-use Application for Measuring Accuracy of Your Timepieces"
 excerpt: "Did it ever occur to you if your mechanical watch is accurate?
 Let's find out how the Toolwatch mobile application can help measure the accuracy of our precious timepieces."
 toc: true
 toc_label: "Table of Contents"